Azure/azure-sdk-for-js/documentation/writing_tests.md

   - Comparing the results obtained, to confirm that they are in the expected shape.
 - The last set of lines should be focused on cleaning up any resources created.

-This could perhaps be better observed with the following example, which includes `before`, `after`, `beforeEach` and `afterEach` to help think on what should be valuable at each point in context, and uses the KeyVault client:
+This could perhaps be better observed with the following example, which includes `before`, `after`, `beforeEach` and `afterEach` to help think on what should be valuable at each point in context.
+This example highlights when to use the recorder and when to initialize an SDK client (the example will specifically use the KeyVault Keys client):

 ```ts
 describe("An interesting title", function() {